smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/operator.md

 function transferOwnableContracts(address[] ownable, address newOwner) external
 ```

 Transfer the ownership of ownable contracts.
-This is primarily intended for Authorized Forwarders but could possibly be extended to work with future contracts.
+This is primarily intended for authorized forwarders but could possibly be extended to work with future contracts.

 ##### Parameters